awsdocs/amazon-cloudwatch-user-guide/doc_source/Cross-Account-Cross-Region.md

    + **Account Id Input**\.
 This option prompts you to manually input an account ID each time that you want to switch accounts when you view cross\-account data\.
    + **AWS Organization account selector**\.
 This option causes the accounts that you specified when you completed your cross\-account integration with Organizations to appear\.
 When you next use the console, CloudWatch displays a dropdown list of these accounts for you to select from when you are viewing cross\-account data\.

-     To do this, you must have first used your organization master account to allow CloudWatch to see a list of accounts in your organization\.
+     To do this, you must have first used your organization management account to allow CloudWatch to see a list of accounts in your organization\.
 For more information, see [\(Optional\) Integrate With AWS Organizations](#cross-account-and-AWS-organizations)\.
    + **Custom account selector**\.
 This option prompts you to enter a list of account IDs\.
 When you next use the console, CloudWatch displays a dropdown list of these accounts for you to select from when you are viewing cross\-account data\.

      You can also enter a label for each of these accounts to help you identify them when choosing accounts to view\.